Steady Health: A New Type of Diabetes Care

 Every appointment with an endocrinologist since diagnosis has followed a similar pattern that will seem familiar to many:

-- Schedule a follow up appointment in 3-6 months
+- Schedule a follow up appointment in three to six months

 I have gone through this very predictable pattern perhaps 40-50 times.
 Prior to Steady Health, the longest period of time I had spent talking to an endocrinologist about my diabetes post-diagnosis was probably 15 minutes.
 I understand why things are done this way.
 I know that doctor’s schedules fill up quickly and they can only spare so much time in a day for their many, many patients.
 And for the most part, this system worked for me.
 Diabetes is unpredictable, and having a general knowledge and checking in with a professional at a regular cadence is a very good way to manage a chronic condition.
 Seeing an endocrinologist multiple times a year on its own is a luxury that many living with diabetes don’t have access to.